samsquire/preemptible-thread/README.md

 How to preempt threads in user space?

-This is a userspace scheduler that multiplexed N green threads onto M kernel threads.
+This is a userspace scheduler that multiplexes N green threads onto M kernel threads.

 This is an example of preempting a thread in Java in user space that is in a hot loop and in C.